 Day 6: Let the Coast Awaken Your Spirit

-Last, but not least, you will spend an unforgettable day on a private boat to Capri.
+Your guide will pick you up at your hotel and accompany you to the port of Sorrento where you will board the ferry to Capri.
+There you private boat and captain will be waiting to accompany you on a dream like day in the waters of Capri.
 Be prepared to dive in the pristine blue waters of the world-famous grottos that encircle the base of the famed island.
-The captain of your private boat will take you to nearly private coves where the colors of the water dance amongst the many hues of the deep blue that characterizes this enchanting island.
-No need to bring towels or drinks…your private guide is well prepared for impromptu toasts of prosecco as he purposefully has the boat linger under the lovers’ cove.
-Upon docking, dry off and meet your private taxi driver who will transport you in an open vehicle up the hairpin, narrow road to Anacapri.
-On the way, sneak a few peaks at the white washed villas masked by an abundance of colored flowers.
-A stroll at the top of the mountain to visit the famed Capri sandal makers as well as a breathtaking view from the enchanting villa San Michele perched on the furthest edge overlooking the bay.
-A sumptuous seafood lunch will be ready for you upon your return to the dock at a famed restaurant where the fresh catch of the day is all that is offered.
-Your captain awaits to take you back to Sorrento.
+Your captain will navigate to nearly private coves where the colors of the water dance amongst the many hues of the deep blue that characterizes this enchanting island.
+No need to bring towels or drinks, your captain will have them on board.
+You will also have snorkeling equipment to use while swimming.
+Upon docking, dry off and meet your guide will accompany you in a private vehicle up the hairpin, narrow road to Anacapri.
+On the way, sneak a few peaks at the white-washed villas masked by an abundance of colored flowers.
+A stroll at the top of the mountain to visit the famed Capri sandal makers as well as a breathtaking views from the enchanting villa San Michele perched on the furthest edge overlooking the bay.
+You can also choose to go up the funicular to see the views fro the very top of the island.
+After lunch your guide will accompany you on a walking tour of the town of Capri and its port.